Football NSW: History

 The first soccer association was founded in New South Wales in 1882 as the "South British Football Soccer Association".
 It was succeeded in 1898 by the "New South Wales British Football Association" and eventually in 1921 by the "Australian Soccer Football Association".

 The first state league in New South Wales was formed in 1928 and by 1943 a new association was formed to oversee the game in New South Wales specifically, called "New South Wales Soccer Football Association".
 This was formed into a company in 1945.

 By 1957 many clubs in New South Wales were left disgruntled by the way the game was run by the NSW Soccer Football Association due to numerous factors.
 Some migrant communities had created their own clubs when they were faced with closed doors by already established suburban clubs.
-After a meeting lead by Hakoah president, Walter Sternberg in his Bellevue Hill home, a new association was born, called the "NSW Federation of Soccer Clubs".
+After a meeting led by Hakoah president, Walter Sternberg in his Bellevue Hill home, a new association was born, called the "NSW Federation of Soccer Clubs".
 This federation effectively took control over the game from the former NSW Soccer Football Association.

-The events of 1957 also lead to a change in management nationally.
+The events of 1957 also led to a change in management nationally.
 With the Australian Soccer Football Association (ASFA) suspended by FIFA over player poaching disputes and the creation of Federations in other states, the Australian Soccer Federation (ASF) was created in 1961 to replace the old association.
 However, the ASF only gained control of operations from the ASFA after they sent a £5000 bond to FIFA in 1963.

 In 1995, "Soccer Australia" replaced the "Australian Soccer Federation" and so the governing body of New South Wales became "Soccer NSW".

 Soccer NSW remained in control of the game for a decade until another national change took place in 2005 when Soccer Australia changed its name to "Football Federation Australia".
 Soccer NSW however, did not officially change its name to "Football NSW" until 1 April 2007.